espressif/esp-idf/docs/en/api-guides/wifi.rst

     - {IDF_TARGET_NAME} as FTM Initiator in station mode.
     - {IDF_TARGET_NAME} as FTM Responder in AP mode.

     Distance measurement using RTT is not accurate, and factors such as RF interference, multi-path travel, antenna orientation, and lack of calibration increase these inaccuracies.
-For better results, it is suggested to perform FTM between two ESP32 series chips devices (except esp32c2) as station and AP.
+For better results, it is suggested to perform FTM between two ESP32 chip series devices (except ESP32-C2) as station and AP.

     Refer to ESP-IDF example :idf_file:`examples/wifi/ftm/README.md` for steps on how to set up and perform FTM.